leegee/test-react-openlayers-ufo/README.md

 See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.

 Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.
+If zoomed out by a configurable amount, the server clusters the points.

 ## Installing and Accessing the DB

 There is a PostGIS database dump in [./data/norge/pg-dump//](./data/norge/pg-dump/): install the usual way with `psql`.

+Configuration access options are hard-coded  in [the global config](./packages/config/).
+Of course this should (and will) be upgraded to use `.env` files.

+## State of the data

 Look around [./data/norge/](./data/norge/) for scripts that were used to create this database from a Microsoft Access Dump: they name the database `norge`.

-Other configuration access options are set in [the global config](./packages/config/).
-Of course this should be upgraded to use `.env` files.
+Some effort has been put into massaging dates into usable state (`197?-13-31` was no use), as well as to geocode the sighting locations to gain latitude and longitude to plot.

+Joining the old Access tables is a work in progress, as the dump contained no actual joins in its scheme.

 ## Todo:

-Currently we send everything in the bounding box and cluster on the client.

-Probably want to cluster on the server, so as not to overwhelm mobiles/etc.

 * Sort order toggling (2h) - atm sorting is by score if the is one, otherwise by date, but dates need work
 * Fix all dates